About geographic abstraction (psychogeographic mapping)

-Based on feelings or memories, my art process delves into the complex undercurrents of intimate and collective interactions.
+In addition to the psychological effects of the environment on our behavior, my art process delves into the complex undercurrents of our intimate and collective interactions.

 It calls upon an emotional framework as a construct to bring the viewer as a participant in this experience.

-The blurry boundary between perception and experience always inspired me: I am interested in the randomness of emotion through art by imaging abstract visuals - similar to data maps - based on the subconscious.
+The blurry boundary between perception and experience always inspired me: I am interested in the randomness crossovers in the senses (Synaesthesia) through art by imaging abstract visuals - similar to data maps - based on the subconscious and a drifting creative process.

-My work engages with human nature and any type of environment or element: it includes the nonhuman (objects, animals).
+My work recently engages also with human nature and any type of environment or element: it includes objects, plants, trees, or animals.
 We totally ignore and even hide the impact of their inwardness, their mind, and their subjective capacity on the planet we are sharing.

-Through paintings, photos, or digital works, I build imaginary coded and abstract algorithms taking up mental, geographic, and collective data based on the various missing links with the nonhuman world.
+Through paintings, photos, or digital works, I build imaginary coded and abstract algorithms taking up mental, geographic, and collective data based on the various missing links with the nonhuman world and revealing these invisible interconnections.

 Exploring forms and lines in my compositions, I imagine disaggregated cartographies that reveal our social tensions and the invisible connections with the nonhuman world instead of addresses and landmarks.